 District funds not required for immediate expenditure are invested via King County, the District's ex-officio treasurer, in the King County Investment Pool (Pool).
 Investments are stated at cost.
 For various risks related to the investments, see Deposits and Investments Note No. 2 i.
+Compensated Absences j.
 Revenue and Expenses